Skip Navigation

 • Create and maintain a classroom environment that is positive, engaging, clean, and tidy.

-• Complete in a timely fashion all teacher-related record keeping: Gradebooks (at minimum weekly), lesson plans (weekly), attendance (daily), substitute plans, curriculum maps, etc.
+• Complete in a timely fashion all teacher-related record keeping: gradebooks (at minimum weekly), lesson plans (weekly), attendance (daily), substitute plans, curriculum maps, etc.

 • In keeping with the truth that each child is uniquely created by God, teachers will implement a variety of instructional strategies and methods, seeking to meet the individual needs and abilities of each student.